Coeliac disease can present in many varied ways and requires a high degree of clinical suspicion.

 Duodenal biopsy changes in coeliac disease are typically graded by the Marsh classification, from 0 to 4.
 To diagnose coeliac disease, intra-epithelial lymphocytes should be increased and the villous-to-crypt ratio decreased.
 The presence of only one of these changes raises the possibility of a different diagnosis.

 The presence of typical coeliac changes on duodenal histology with clinical improvement on a gluten-free diet confirms the diagnosis.
 A repeat duodenal biopsy after gluten withdrawal is no longer routinely necessary for verification.

 3. Human leukocyte antigen (HLA) typing

 May be used to rule out coeliac disease in patients already on a gluten-free diet or in patients with an idiopathic coeliac-like enteropathy, but is not helpful for diagnosis.

 HLA typing may be used as a first-line screening test to rule out coeliac disease among first-degree relatives.
 However, the availability and cost of this test may be prohibitive.

 Atrophy and scalloping of mucosal folds; nodularity and mosaic pattern of mucosa may be seen, but these findings are not sensitive for coeliac disease diagnosis.

 People with coeliac disease on a gluten-free diet prior to evaluation cannot be differentiated from healthy controls.
 In these patients, gluten challenge is necessary.
-In a gluten challenge, the person is placed back on a gluten-containing diet, containing 3 to 10 grams of gluten per day (2-5 slices of bread), with serological tests and small bowel histology assessed after 2 to 8 weeks on the gluten-containing diet.
+In a gluten challenge, the person is placed back on a gluten-containing diet, containing 3 to 10 grams of gluten per day (2-5 slices of wheat bread), with serological tests and small bowel histology assessed after 2 to 8 weeks on the gluten-containing diet.